Cecil logo Cecil

 The new:page command creates a new page file.

-If your run this command without any options, it will ask you for the page name and others options.
+If you run this command without any options, it will ask you for the page name and other options.

 cecil.phar new:page